xiashtra/cactbot/docs/PatchUpdateChecklist.md

 In short, there are many reasons why there may be multiple entries in the `Status` table with the same name.

-The script maintains a set of 'known mappings' of player-applied status effect and IDs.
-To support the jobs module, these status effects will always be added with these IDs, and any conflicts will be disregarded.
+These multi-entry status effects will be added with their IDs (`_hex`) following their names.
 This is problematic if a job is updated and a new status is added with the same name/new ID.
 The script will notify of a conflict only at the 'debug' logging level only, because the current list of conflicts is extremely noisy.